ReesMorrison/NetlifyBlogThemes/content/post/2021-05-03-death-additional/DeathAddl.md

 draft:
 ---

-The preceding sections cover multiple subthemes of Death identified from four works of art: Donne’s [poem that humbles Death](Donne), a painting by [Cezanne related to a hanging](Cezanne), the [violent end] (Bonnie) of a crime-spree couple, and the sadly-remembered [death of honey](Honey).
+The preceding sections cover multiple subthemes of Death identified from four works of art: Donne’s [poem that humbles Death](https://themesfromart.com/post/2021-05-03-death-from-death-be-not-proud-a-poem-by-john-donne/deathdonne/), a painting by [Cezanne related to a hanging](https://themesfromart.com/post/2021-05-03-death-from-house-of-the-hanged-man-a-painting-by-paul-cezanne/deathhanged/), the [violent end](https://themesfromart.com/post/2021-05-03-death-from-bonnie-clyde-a-movie-starring-warren-beatty-and-faye-dunaway/deathbonnie/) of a crime-spree couple, and the sadly-remembered [death of honey](https://themesfromart.com/post/2021-05-03-death-from-honey-sung-by-bobby-goldsboro/deathhoney/).
 Here are additional thoughts about the theme of Death that don’t associate with any of those works.

 <!--more-->